SDP15/goodb0i/STM32duino_X_NUCLEO_NFC03A1-1.0.1/README.md

 ```
 >> arduino
 ```
 on the terminal.
-Don't forget to update the libraries in the menu `Sketch > Include Libraries'.
+Don't forget to update the libraries in the menu `Sketch > Include Libraries`.

 ## What needs to be done